mikethwolff/FastAPI/README.md

 ## Pytest:

-Pytest will run all tests in the tests foler and can be executed via:
+Pytest will run all tests in the tests folder and can be executed via:
   ```
   $ pytest -vv